Issues Common Among Men Who Experience Same-Sex Attraction

 Humans can become conditioned in much the same way, by creating strong associations between different stimuli.
 Most of us have experienced this phenomenon in such ways as associating a particular song with a specific time or place in our lives, or associating a taste or smell with a person or experience from our past.
 Donald Hebb (1904-1985) advanced our understanding of this phenomenon with his research and theories about how the brain learns.
 He is known for the phrase, “neurons that fire together wire together,” which means that when different neural networks within the brain are fired at the same time, they create synaptic connections that can become permanent.
 According to his theory, this is how humans acquire all skills and knowledge.

-Likewise, it is possible to become conditioned to respond sexually to others of the same sex.
+Likewise, it is possible to become conditioned to respond sexually.
 This can occur in at least three ways: through sexual abuse, childhood sex play, and pornography.

 During male-on-male sexual abuse, boys are simultaneously exposed to male stimuli (for example, genitals, body, voice) and sexual stimulation.
 Likewise, during sexual experimentation and play with other boys, male stimuli and sexual stimulation are paired.
 Given that many boys who are sexually abused by other males or who experiment sexually with other boys grow up to be heterosexual, it is clear that sexual abuse does not always condition boys to homosexuality.
 Yet we have seen clear evidence that it sometimes does.
 This is particularly evident among men whose adult patterns of sexual interest and behavior exactly mirror their early sexual abuse or experimentation.
 Examples of this would be a man who is exclusively attracted to males who look and smell like the man who abused him, or a man who continues to seek out sexual situations like those in which he first experienced sexual pleasure with his neighborhood buddies.

-The effect of pornography on young boys may be somewhat more direct.
+The effect of pornography on young boys is often more direct.
 Boys who view pornography typically also masturbate while looking at it or while thinking about it afterward.
 This causes strong associations between maleness and sexual feelings.

 Once learned, pleasurable sexual activities are reinforced as boys continue to engage in them.
 Behaviors that cover up emotional distress are especially likely to be reinforced as boys resort to them again and again for relief.
 Men who experience same-sex attraction often report that they use pornography and homosexual behavior to turn off emotional pain and distress.
 Becoming sexually aroused by male images can cause a boy to believe, or confirm to him, that he is gay.
 It may then become a learned part of his identity.